Skip to Content

 This freekeh recipe for pilaf is a great change from rice.

-Though I love rice, this smoky greenish grain is an awesome change.
+Though I love rice, this smoky greenish grain popular in Middle Eastern cuisine is an awesome change.

 Maybe you haven’t heard of freekeh, I hadn’t; that is until I went to Israel.

-I googled it on the web and came up with quite a few articles about it but I guess I haven’t gotten out much since 2009 which is when these articles started showing up on all the health food blogs.
+I googled it and came up with quite a few articles about it, but I guess I haven’t gotten out much since 2009, when articles about this ancient grain started showing up on all the health food blogs.

-Saute the onion, garlic and pepper in olive oil.
+1. Saute the onion, garlic, and pepper in olive oil.

-Add some nuts-I added walnuts, but pine nuts or almonds would work also.
+2. Add some nuts—I added walnuts, but pine nuts or almonds would work, too.

-Let it cook for 20 minutes.
+6. Let it cook over low heat for 20 minutes.
 Check for doneness and then fluff.

-It is a grain and probably the next hottest grain right now, compared to quinoa.
+Freekeh is probably the next hottest ancient whole grain right now, compared to quinoa.

-Actually, it is green wheat which is harvested while still young and then burned to extract the kernels which are is then polished and ready to eat.
+It is green durum wheat harvested while still young and then burned to extract the kernels, which are then polished and ready to eat.

 Well, I guess that is it in a husk.